iamdudeman/sola-game-engine/README.md

 ## TODO List
 * Add ability to disable input options maybe in SolaConfiguration?
   * If game won't have mouse support for example no reason binding listeners
+* ColliderComponent
   * Ability to add offset for colliders
-* Figure out touch events for browser
-  * touchstart end and move all hard coded to MouseButton.Primary
-  * How to handle multitouch
-  * Should it have its own TouchInput instead of doing it with MouseInput?
   * Ability to ignore certain collision types
     * Tiles may be collidable but if they don't move at all don't check for collisions with each other
+  * Consider using a constructor instead of static methods
+  * Confirm if Bounding rect works correctly for ColliderComponent
 * Assets
   * Consider adding JsonAsset and JsonAssetLoader
   * Consider implementing generic SpriteSheetAssetLoader and generic FontAssetLoader utilizing platform specific JsonAssetLoader and SolaImageAssetLoader
     * Maybe pass AssetLoaderProvider to each AssetLoader instance to make this easier
+* Add tooling project back
+  * Could have a gradle task example for each tool similar to generateBrowserExampleHtmlAndJs?
+  * Consider adding tool to rasterize fonts
+  * Research build tooling of some sort
+    * Take a main java file and build for a platform maybe?
+* Figure out how to handle TouchInput
+  * Primarily for browser
+  * touchstart end and move all hard coded to MouseButton.Primary
+  * How to handle multitouch
+  * Should it have its own TouchInput instead of doing it with MouseInput?
 * Consider adding a "debug console"
   * While open can toggle things like render debug outlines and debug spacial hashmap stuff
   * Could also maybe allow adding custom commands